 Remember, that training is a full-time contract that you make with your dog and not just for an hour on Wednesdays evening or Sunday afternoon.
 It needs to be constant with you, your family members and any dog walker you may choose to walk your dog using the same methods and hand signals.

 How old should my puppy be to attend puppy classes?

 Kindergarten – reception – This is for young puppies who are around 8 to 12 weeks old.
-The puppies have had their first vaccination but unable to go to the park and socialise.
+The puppies have had their first vaccination but are unable to go to the park and socialise.

 Socialising is an important part of a dog’s life and must be done correctly to avoid issues.
-Kindergarten is the first steps in helping to socialise your dog and making them an all-round social dog.
+Kindergarten is the first step in helping to socialise your dog and making them an all-round social dog.
 These classes generally also look into handling and preventing puppy biting, along with providing house training advice.

 Puppy Classes – This is the junior school for dogs.
 By now, your puppy is allowed out and so needs to learn new things.
 Your puppy will continue socialising and learning basic sit down.
 Wait, watch me.
 Leave it and basic recall.

 Adult classes – the senior school for dogs – This is the time to start teaching more advanced stuff.
-A lot of dog training schools will start to teach exercise that will help your dog go for the Good Citizen scheme should they wish
+A lot of dog training schools will start to teach exercises that will help your dog go for the Good Citizen scheme should they wish